 There are several ways to renew or advance your certificate.
 Washington is committed to offering educators like you a diverse range of professional development opportunities.
 Our agency supports this commitment by creating policy around, and maintaining, programs which strengthen the educator workforce, including the certification system, continuing education, and funding opportunities.

-Once teachers earn the residency certificate (1st tier), they may be eligible to earn an optional professional certificate (2nd tier) through the ProTeach Portfolio assessment or National Board Teacher Certification.
+Once you earn the residency certificate (1st tier), you may be eligible to earn an optional professional certificate (2nd tier) through the ProTeach Portfolio assessment or National Board Teacher Certification.

 PGPs are job-embedded, self-directed professional development.
-In a PGP, educators set their own goals, align them to certification standards, design an action plan, and then collect evidence documenting their growth towards achieving their goals.
-Educators then reflect on the process.
-There is no cost to an educator for a PGP.
+In a PGP, you can set your own goals, align them to certification standards, design an action plan, and collect evidence documenting growth towards achieving your goals.
+You then reflect on the process.
+There is no cost to you for a PGP.
 Clock hours earned through a PGP may be eligible for salary advancement.

-The educator retooling conditional scholarship provides financial support to Washington State certified teachers who seek to expand their knowledge and skills by adding endorsements in subject or geographic shortage areas.
-Applicants may apply for up to $3,000 in financial support in exchange for teaching for two years in their new endorsement area.
+The educator retooling conditional loan scholarship provides financial support to Washington certified teachers who want to expand their knowledge and skills by adding endorsements in subject or geographic shortage areas.
+Applicants may apply for up to $3,000 in financial support in exchange for teaching two years in their new endorsement area.